Alphabear: Reception

-Evan Killham of GamesBeat gave the game a score of 85/100, citing many positives but conceding the requirement for the game to be continually connected to the internet a problem.
+Evan Killham of GamesBeat gave the game a score of 85 out of 100, citing many positives but conceding the requirement for the game to be continually connected to the internet a problem.

-Alphabear was reviewed by the Australian Council on Children and the Media (ACCM), who found there were no features of concern to young children.

 A feature of the game that became a fad on Twitter was capturing screenshots of the bears incorporating words that had been entered by the player in random sentences.

 Alphabear received the award for Standout Indie app at the inaugural Google Play Awards in 2016.